Gabriel-Saraiva-de-Gouveia/Gabriel-Saraiva-de-Gouveia/README.md

-- 👋 Hi, I’m @Gabriel-Saraiva-de-Gouveia, current Barchelors Degree Student in Informatics, at the State University of Maringá, and Administrative Assistent, at City Hall of my city.
+- 👋 Hi, I’m @Gabriel-Saraiva-de-Gouveia, current Barchelors Degree Student in Software Engineering, at the State University of Maringá, and Administrative Assistent, at City Hall of my city.
 - 👀 I’m interested in Data Science, Web Development, Software Development and many other areas related to IT
 - 🌱 I’m currently learning Data Engineering.
 - 📫 How to reach me e-mail: saraivadegouveiagabriel@gmail.com